 Language and Brain Research Group

-The main aim of the research group is to gain a better understanding of the neural foundations of linguistic meaning making and semantic comprehension using neuroscientific tools (mainly EEG).
-Two complementary approaches are employed.
-First, the neural computations underlying metaphorical meaning could provide a deep insight into how we construe abstract, contextual, indirect layers of meaning.
-Even language taken to be literal is mostly comprehended through inferences, in broader social and communicative contexts.
-The second approach is investigating exactly the social dimension of the creative process of language understanding and language acquisition in infancy.
+The main aim of the research group is to gain a better understanding of the neural foundations of linguistic meaning making and semantic comprehension using behavioral and cognitive neuroscientific tools (EEG, eye-tracking, reaction times, etc).
+We employ two complementary approaches are employed.
+First, we investigate the neural computations underlying how we interpret abstract, hidden, indirect meanings, which could provide insight into how we construe and comprehend the deep layers of language.
+In fact, we seem to interpret even the most directly expressed statements via inferences, considering their broader social, communicative and cognitive contexts.
+The second approach is investigating the creative process of language understanding and language acquisition in infancy exactly by way of its social dimensions.
 How do babies use their Theory-of-Mind abilities (the feat of attributing mental states, thoughts, to others, independent of our own thoughts), to infer meaning as intended by communicative partners?
-How does meaning emerge in our mind, exactly the meaning that our social partners meant to convey – and us to understand?
+How does meaning emerge in our mind, exactly in a way our social partners meant to convey it – and us to understand it?